fmaguire/mag_sim_paper/manuscript.md

 The recovery of AMR genes in MAGs was poor with only ~49-55% of all AMR genes predicted in our reference genomes regardless of the assembly tool used, and metaSPAdes performing marginally better than other assemblers (Fig. @fig:AMRGenePercentRecoveryStageContext A).
 Binning the contigs resulted in a ~1-15% loss in AMR gene recovery with the CONCOCT-metaSPAdes pair performing best at only 1% loss and DASTool-megahit performing the worst at 15% reduction of AMR genes recovered.
 Overall, only 24% - 40% of all AMR genes were correctly binned.
-This was lowest with the maxbin2-IDBA-UDA pair (24%) and highest in the CONCOCT-metaSPAdes pipe (40%).
+This was lowest with the maxbin2-IDBA-UDA pair (24%) and highest in the CONCOCT-metaSPAdes pipeline (40%).

 ![Recovery of AMR genes across assemblers, binners, and genomic context. **(A)** The proportion of reference AMR genes recovered (y-axis) was largely similar across assembly tools (panels as indicated by title) at roughly 50% with metaSPAdes performing marginally better overall.
 Binning tools (x-axis) resulted in a small reduction in AMR genes recovered (orange), however only 24-40% of all AMR genes were correctly binned (green). metaSPAdes-CONCOCT was the best performing MAG binning pipeline. **(B)** Percent of correctly binned AMR genes recovered by genomic context.
 MAG methods were best at recovering chromosomally located AMR genes (light blue) regardless of metagenomic assembler or binning tool used.
 Recovery of AMR genes in GIs showed a bigger variation between tools (light green).
 None of the 12 evaluated MAG recovery methods were able to recover plasmid located AMR genes.](images/F5_amr_recovery_combined.png){#fig:AMRGenePercentRecoveryStageContext}